Managing Business Transition: Expert Strategies to Balance Growth & Profitability for Mature and New Businesses

 Introduction

 The harvest quadrant focuses on maximizing profits from the mature business by reducing costs and optimizing operations.
 The build quadrant involves investing in new business areas and developing new products or services.
-The grow quadrant focuses on scaling up the new business areas to achieve strong growth.
+The grow quadrant focuses on scaling up the new business areas to achieve substantial growth.
 Finally, the exit quadrant involves divesting from non-core or underperforming business areas.

 Understanding the Four Quadrants: Harvest, Build, Grow, and Exit